carolyn-langhoff/NSF_Research_RamseyNumbers/README.md

-My program was a crucial part of our research and resulted in the two papers listed below with the second paper being improved upon by my program's ability to automate the calculations, and provide us with even more than could be calculcated by hand.
+My program was a crucial part of our research and resulted in the two papers listed below with the second paper being improved upon by my program's ability to automate the calculations, and provide us with even more data than could be calculcated by hand.

 Generalizing p-goodness to ordered graphs.
 With Jeremy Alm, Patrick Bahls, and Kayla Coffey.
 Submitted to Proceedings of the 51st Southeastern Conference on Combinatorics, Graph Theory, and Computing.